UBC-MDS/DSCI_522_Group_412/README.md

 #### 1. Use Docker

-*Note: the following instructions depends on running this in a unix shell (e.g., terminal or Git Bash).
+*Note: the following instructions depend on running this in a unix shell (e.g., terminal or Git Bash).
 Windows users may have to use Git Bash, set Docker to use Linux containers, and have shared their drives with Docker.*

 To replicate the analysis, please follow the instruction: